 Brighter Futures Summer Day Camp

-“For five weeks in July and August our Day Camp gives homeless and disadvantaged children a stimulating and recreational environment, where they can escape from their problems and the stigma of poverty, and simply be kids.”
+“For four weeks in July our Day Camp gives homeless and disadvantaged children a stimulating and recreational environment, where they can escape from their problems and the stigma of poverty, and just be kids.”

-Brighter Futures Summer Day Camp has been in existence since 1976, providing an enriching recreational program for a five-week period in July and August.
-The camp serves up to 100 homeless and disadvantaged children ages 5 to 13.
+Brighter Futures Summer Day Camp has been in existence since 1976, providing an enriching recreational program for a four-week period in July.
+The camp serves up to 100 homeless and economically disadvantaged children ages 5 to 13.

 Without the camp experience, most of the children we serve would not get any form of summer recreation or enrichment and would spend the summer idle at home or in the streets.

 Many of our campers have multiple problems in their lives and, increasingly, are sent to Brighter Futures because other camp programs struggle to meet their emotional and behavioral needs.
 Brighter Futures has had tremendous success working with these children.
 Parents, guidance counselors, social workers and teachers consistently report that the camp’s positive and lasting influence on the children is seen in the classroom, at home and throughout their teenage years.